-- Press Sweep 3 - Then choose one of the following: - Single Automatically sets Continuous OFF and causes FieldFox to make ONE measurement, then hold for the next Single key press.
-When a data trace is displayed, the entire trace is measured, then holds.
-The Hold annotation changes to an arrow --> while the measurement occurs. - Continuous Makes continuous measurements.
-This is the typical setting when battery power is not critical. - You can also use Run / Hold +/- to toggle between Single and Continuous.
+- Press Sweep 3 - Then choose one of the following: - Single Automatically sets Continuous OFF and causes FieldFox to make ONE sweep, then hold for the next Single key press.
+Hold is annotated in the upper left corner of the display when NOT sweeping, and changes to an arrow --> while the sweep occurs. - Continuous Makes continuous sweeps.
+This is the typical setting when battery power is not critical.

+You can also use Run / Hold +/- to toggle between Single and Continuous.